Children and babies on board

 Children aged 12-17

 May travel alone.
 If parents or legal guardians so wish, they may arrange for this service on an optional basis.
-On flights from, to, or via Ecuador, this service is available only for children up to age 14.

 Do you need the Unaccompanied Minor service?